The Diamond Model Theory: Shaping The Future Of National Competitiveness

 1. Incorporation of Additional Roles: Initially, the Diamond Model focused predominantly on four determinants of national advantage.
 Over time, Porter acknowledged the significant roles of two additional factors: government and chance.
 These factors are now often considered part of the extended model, acknowledging that government policies and random events can critically shape the competitive environment.

-2. Integration with Globalization: As globalization intensified, the original model's focus on the national level was seen as somewhat restrictive.
+2. Integration with Globalisation: As globalisation intensified, the original model's focus on the national level was seen as somewhat restrictive.
 Porter and others have extended the model to better account for global supply chains and the operations of multinational corporations.
 This includes considering how home-country advantages can be leveraged globally and how global strategies can influence and be influenced by the national diamond.

 4. Sector-Specific Adaptations: The model has been tailored to address the specific conditions of various industries.
-For instance, adaptations have been made to better fit the services sector, technology industries, and knowledge-based industries, where traditional factor conditions like natural resources are less relevant compared to human capital and innovation.
+For instance, adaptations have been made to better fit the services sector, technology industries, and knowledge-based industries, where traditional factors like natural resources are less relevant than human capital and innovation.

-5. Interdisciplinary Approaches: The evolution of the Diamond Model has seen it being combined with other theoretical frameworks.
-For example, insights from institutional theory have been integrated to better understand how formal and informal rules, norms, and behaviors affect competitive advantage.
+5. Interdisciplinary Approaches: The Diamond Model has evolved to be combined with other theoretical frameworks.
+For example, insights from institutional theory have been integrated to understand better how formal and informal rules, norms, and behaviours affect competitive advantage.

-6. Addressing Sustainability and Social Elements: More recent adaptations of the model incorporate sustainability and corporate social responsibility as components of competitive advantage.
+6. Addressing Sustainability and Social Elements: More recent model adaptations incorporate sustainability and corporate social responsibility as components of competitive advantage.
 This reflects a broader shift in global business priorities towards sustainable practices and the role of businesses in achieving social goals.

-1. Empirical Testing and Methodological Enhancements: The model has been subjected to extensive empirical testing across different countries and industries.
-These studies have helped refine the model's components and their interactions, leading to more nuanced understandings of what drives competitive success.
+7. Empirical Testing and Methodological Enhancements: The model has been subjected to extensive empirical testing across different countries and industries.
+These studies have helped refine the model's components and their interactions, leading to a more nuanced understanding of what drives competitive success.

-2. Educational and Training Frameworks: The Diamond Model has been widely adopted in business and economic education, used to train students and professionals in understanding competitive dynamics.
+8. Educational and Training Frameworks: The Diamond Model has been widely adopted in business and economic education to train students and professionals to understand competitive dynamics.
 This educational adoption has also fed back into the model's development, as teaching the model has led to new insights and adaptations.

 Evolution Aspect